What to Know About the Contraceptive Coil

 An uncommon side effect of the IUS is ovarian cysts.
 These are not harmful but can sometimes cause pain.
 They’ll often disappear on their own without you knowing about them.

-- Feeling sick – eat small portions of light meals each day and drink plenty of water.
-Avoid fatty, fried, and strong-smelling foods
+- feeling sick – eat small portions of light meals each day, drink plenty of water, and avoid fatty, fried, and strong-smelling foods

-- Backache, headache, or cramps – if you can take them, try a simple painkiller like paracetamol to help relieve pain
+- backache, headache, or cramps – if you can take them, try a painkiller like paracetamol to help relieve pain

-- Mood swings – keep to a regular sleep pattern, and make sure you get enough sleep.
-This can help you manage mood swings and keep your stress levels low
+- mood swings – keep to a regular sleep pattern, make sure you get enough sleep, and speak to your doctor if you’re struggling with your mood and it’s affecting your life

-- Acne – some acne treatments are available from pharmacies or from a doctor if your symptoms are bad or they impact your life
+- acne – acne treatments are available from pharmacies or from a doctor if your symptoms are bad or they impact your life

 Is the coil safe?

-The coil is a safe method of contraception, but it does have a few rare health complications.
+Yes, the coil is regarded as a safe method of contraception.
+Studies have shown that, for the majority of people who have the coil implanted, it is safe and effective.
+But it does have a few rare health complications.

 Pelvic infection